 Established in 1948, the Fulbright Foundation in Greece takes pride in being the oldest Fulbright Program in Europe and the second-oldest continuously operating Fulbright Program in the world.

-The executive agreement between the governments of the United States and the kingdom of Greece was signed on 23 April 1948.
+The executive agreement between the governments of the United States and the Kingdom of Greece was signed on April 23, 1948.
 This binational agreement put into operation the program of international and cultural exchanges known as the Fulbright Program.

-In its early years the Foundation awarded scholarships and travel grants to Greek citizens to study in various educational institutions in the United States and to attend the four American sponsored schools in Greece: Anatolia College and the American Farm School in Thessaloniki and Pierce College and Athens College in Athens.
-For a number of years, American teachers of English received Fulbright funded teaching assignments at each of these schools as well as at several Greek institutions around the country, while American scholars taught at Aristotle University and at the National and Kapodistrian University of Athens.
+In its early years, the Foundation awarded scholarships and travel grants to Greek citizens to study in various educational institutions in the United States and to attend the four American-sponsored schools in Greece: Anatolia College and the American Farm School in Thessaloniki, and Athens College and Pierce College in Athens.
+For a number of years, American teachers of English received Fulbright-funded teaching assignments at each of these schools as well as at several Greek institutions around the country, while American scholars taught at Aristotle University and at the National and Kapodistrian University of Athens.

-Looking back: Learning the History of the of Fulbright Foundation in Greece.
-In 2009, on the sixtieth anniversary of the Fulbright Foundation in Greece the Foundation produced a publication “In Greece since 1948,” which is available to download highlighting key events in our history with archival photos.
-A film was also produced “The Fulbright Experience,” featuring interviews from US and Greek grantees and alumni.
-For its seventieth anniversary in 2018, the Fulbright Foundation in Greece released a new documentary film with archival material and video portraits.
+Learn more about Fulbright Greece history: For the sixtieth anniversary of the Fulbright Foundation in Greece, in 2009, the Foundation produced the publication, In Greece since 1948, which highlights key events in its history and includes archival photos.
+A film, The Fulbright Experience, was also produced, which features interviews from U.S. and Greek grantees and alumni.
+For its seventieth anniversary in 2018, the Fulbright Foundation in Greece released a new documentary film, 70 Years Fulbright Greece - Building the Future Through Education, with archival material and video portraits.